 Consequences of Not Having a Leave of Absence Agreement

 Without reducing the agreement to writing, unintended consequences often present themselves.
-Failing to use a written document detailing the terms of the leave leaves the initial intentions, and agreed-upon obligations, to one’s memory, making it highly susceptible to change or breach.
+Failing to use a written document detailing the terms of the leave leaves the initial intentions and agreed-upon obligations to one’s memory, making it highly susceptible to change or breach.

 For example, miscommunication may result in the loss of benefits if the employee fails to pay an employer their agreed-upon share.
 Alternatively, an employee may not understand a doctor’s note is required to return to work, resulting in unexpected delays.

-The time it takes to execute a leave of absence agreement is significantly less than the time and heartache (not to mention cost) of litigating an issue that could have been addressed in an executed written agreement.
+The time it takes to execute a leave of absence agreement is significantly less than the time and heartache (not to mention the cost) of litigating an issue that could have been addressed in an executed written agreement.